favna/ribbon/docs/index.md

 ## stop ⇒ <code>Message</code>
 Music StopMusicCommand - Stops the current queue.
 Bot will automatically leave the channel after this command
+A vote to skip is started if there are 4 or more people in the voice channel with `(amount of members) / 3` as required amount of votes (bot doesn't count as a member)
+Staff that can delete messages can force the skip by using `skip force`
+You need to be in a voice channel before you can use this command
 **Aliases**: `kill`, `stfu`, `quit`, `leave`, `disconnect`

 **Returns**: <code>Message</code> - Sad face about stopping the music